alexMtzRivero/old-portfolio/README.md

 this is a project to get into the bases of javascript,Html5,css in this document you can find
-* An example of an HttpRequest for getting the clima of  Grenoble, France.
+* An example of an HttpRequest for getting the weather of  Grenoble, France.
 * the usage of media queries to make the site responsive.
-* The implementantion of Sass for fatster css design.
+* The implementantion of Sass for faster css design.
 * One extra library (Sweet alert2) to show the usage of npm.